crownedgrouse/be2bill/README.md

-This let the Erlang coder to concentrate on only the business logic in its own code, with a "fire and forget" approach, and having the insurance that _almost_ no transactions (see security paragraph hereafter) will be lost.
+This let the Erlang coder to concentrate on only the business logic in its own code, with a "fire and forget" approach, and having the insurance that _almost_ no transactions will be lost (see security paragraph hereafter).

-This project propose also some extra things, like metrics which can be usefull in commercial website with lot of transactions.
+This project propose also some extra things, like metrics which can be usefull for commercial website dealing with lot of transactions.

 ## Security aspects ##
 ### Git ###
-This project comes with a `.gitignore` file that avoid any commit of configuration files potentially containing sensitive be2bill identifiers, either production or sandbox ones.
+This project comes with a `.gitignore` file that avoid any commit of `.config` configuration files potentially containing sensitive be2bill identifiers, either production or sandbox ones.
+(But this does not protect againt `-f` git argument however !)
 *DO NOT MODIFY OR REMOVE IT* if you fork this project !
 Keep in mind that if you committed them once, they may be still tracked in the git history.
 Configuration examples are coming with a `.config.dist` extension : *Never edit them*.